Alex Verdugo Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks 13th in the league.
+- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks 13th in MLB.

 © 2023 Data Skrive.
 All rights reserved.